kserve/kserve/python/kfserving/README.md

 # KFServing

-KFServing is is a unit of model serving, and every model type (XGBosst, PyTorch, Tensorflow etc.) extends KFServing.
-At a highlevel it defines a model and a server.
+KFServing is a unit of model serving, and every model type (XGBosst, PyTorch, Tensorflow etc.) extends KFServing.
+At a highlevel it defines a model, a server and storage mechanism for models.

 A model has essentially three functions: